Create The Ultimate Experience For The Candidate

 It is being said that we are currently in the most competitive recruitment environment to date, John Vlastelica comments that he has seen job acceptance rates at some organisations decrease from 90% a few years back to just 40% today.

-In order to win over the candidate, recruiters must create an experience rather than just working through the process of filling the role.
+To win over the candidate, recruiters must create an experience rather than just work through the process of filling the role.

-Candidates want to feel valued from the very start of the process, the quality and method of the experience will make a difference as to whether the candidate accepts the offer or not.
+Candidates want to feel valued from the very start of the process.
+The quality and method of the experience will make a difference in whether the candidate accepts the offer or not.

-Follow the below suggestions in order to help improve the candidate experience:
+Follow the below suggestions to help improve the candidate experience:

 Pace matters